sidd0066/sidd0066.github.io/README.md

 Challenges that I faced:

-1) Creating the overlay hover effect on my homepage to display the view text for the user to click when hovering on the images.
+1) Creating the overlay hover effect on my homepage to display the view text for the user to click when hovering on the images which I was bale to figure out with help from SPA.

 2) Trying to fix the spacing issue on my contact form where I have my full name and phone number input in columns on desktop and tablet which I was able to fix by giving one of the input a bigger margin at different breakpoints.